smaht-dac/submitr/docs/source/advanced_usage.rst

 As described in the main `Usage <usage.html#validation>`_ section, validation can be performed on the given metadata file before it is actually ingestion into SMaHT Portal.
-This can be done most simply and comprehensively by using the ``--validation`` option.
+This can be done most simply and comprehensively by using the ``--validate`` option.
 And in fact, this is the default behavior if you, as a submitter, are `not` an `admin` user.

 But under the hood there are more finer grained modes of validation